 - Safeguarding the Integrity of U.S. Elections—The NCF is working to strengthen our nation's electoral infrastructure and has released a set of security recommendations to secure Voter Registration Systems.
 MITRE has created a reference architecture and actionable guidance that states can deploy in future elections.

 News and Additional Resources

-NCF staff are presenting at RSAConference2020.
+In February, NCF staff presented at RSAConference2020.
 See the schedule for more information.

 Samuel Visner describes MITRE's work helping to safeguard our nation's election security and how states can protect their voter registration systems.
 Contact us to learn more: email@example.com and view our Focal Point: Election Integrity.

 In Cyber Best Practices for Small Satellites, Samuel S. Visner and Scott Kordella explain why securing our national and economic security is urgent, especially as low-earth-orbit space is exploited in new ways.

 Through the Knowledge-Driven Enterprise (KDE) Blog, MITRE employees are encouraged to share their work and findings, which cover a wide range of topics from cybersecurity to healthcare to artificial intelligence and more.

 Learn how MITRE is advancing research and analysis to rapidly exploit emerging technologies in our Center for Technology & National Security.